Methods of disseminating information

 Overview

 FAR 5.101 outlines the required methods for disseminating information about proposed federal contract actions to ensure transparency and competition.
-It specifies how contracting officers must publicize solicitations based on the expected value of the contract, with distinct requirements for actions above $25,000 and those between $15,000 and $25,000.
-The section also details acceptable alternative methods for publicizing contract opportunities and sets limitations on paid advertisements.
-The goal is to provide fair notice to potential contractors, especially small businesses, and to comply with statutory requirements for publicizing federal procurement actions.
+It mandates specific procedures based on the expected value of the contract, with higher-value actions requiring broader public notice.
+The section also provides additional optional methods for increasing awareness of contracting opportunities, while specifying exceptions and limitations for certain types of solicitations and advertisements.

 Key Rules